 Ignoring signs of alcoholism or otherwise leaving it untreated can result in a wide range of other problems including health complications, financial issues, relationship harm, and disruptions in your professional life.

-Keep in mind that overcoming alcohol abuse is a long process, and many of those who undergo alcohol rehab experience a relapse after a year of sobriety.
-After 5 years of sobriety, that number falls to under 15%.
+Keep in mind that overcoming alcohol abuse is a long process, and there are some who undergo alcohol rehab and experience a relapse after a year of sobriety.
+This makes it vital that patients participate in Alpine’s outpatient and aftercare program for substance abuse.
+After 5 years of sobriety and active participation in such programs, for example, that number falls to under 15%.

 Your greatest chances of experiencing long-term sobriety after rehab will come through participating in local support groups and continuing with your counseling.

 *In most cases, we are equipped to handle the detox process safely and comfortably in our facility.
 However, if alcohol abuse has been combined with prescription drug abuse, the detox process may be much more difficult.
-In these situations, the patient may have to be transferred to a hospital during the detox process for added medical support.
+These serious situations call for immediate intervention by speaking with Alpine Recovery Lodge.

 877-415-4060